-Our Guidance on tutoring for pharmacists and pharmacy professionals will help you to understand the requirements of your role and to provide support and supervision to your trainee.
+Our guidance on tutoring for pharmacist pre-registration tutors will help you to understand the requirements of your role and to provide support and supervision to your trainee.

 There is also a tutor development resource which will help prepare you for the role of tutoring trainees and for supporting others involved in training, including where to find help if there are problems with your trainee.